How Dental Offices Lose 40% of New Patients Before They Walk In

 The Result

-Dental offices using AI receptionists typically see:
+Dental offices using an AI-first support platform typically see: